 ⇒Route: Gardur – Reykjavik

 That day begins again with showers of rain, cold gusts of wind, and dense fog.
 We are going from Gardur to Reykjavik, but on the way, we are going to visit some interesting places.

 We are starting with a visit to the Blue Lagoon, but we see only that part that is not commercial.
 Our initial plans to rest at the Blue Lagoon SPA were forced to cancel, due to the constant wind, cold and rain that did not encourage swimming that day.

 Then we are going to see the cliffs by the ocean – Krysuvikurberg Cliffs.

 We are going to Reykjavik by Route 42, which is very picturesque and “forces” us to stop at every parking lot by the road.
-In my opinion – ride on this road is an attraction in itself ♥!
+In my opinion – riding on this road is an attraction in itself ♥!